 - On Android, tap on the square icon located in the bottom-right corner of the screen, and you will open Recent apps.
 Find Pokémon GO and swipe right to close it.

 Once you close Pokémon GO, turn the Airplane mode on.
 Launch the app again, and you will see a “No internet connectivity” message.
 Turn the Airplane mode off.

 Keep in mind an app may freeze when too many applications run in the background.
 It is advisable to close the ones you don’t use at the moment.
 You can also restart your smartphone and launch the app again.

 What to do if Pokémon GO won’t open?

 You are so ready to play the game and Pokémon GO won’t open?
-Most of the times, the main reason why you can’t open the game is because the servers are not working.
+Most of the time, the main reason why you can’t open the game is that the servers are not working.
 Before you try other solutions, make sure the servers are actually working.
-You can see current server status on Pokémon GO Server Status web page.
+You can see the current server status on the Pokémon GO Server Status web page.
 If you can open the app but you see a spinning Pokéball, it means that your smartphone is trying to connect to the server.
 The spinning ball usually vanishes in a couple of seconds, but if it stays it means the servers are down at the moment.

 - Update the app

 - Remove the app from your device and install it again.
 Data of the game is stored on the cloud meaning once you sign into the game you will be able to start where you left off.

 GPS must be enabled because it shows the app your movement and tells your current location.
 You may see a “GPS signal not found” error right after you launch the game, but the error usually disappears after a couple of seconds.
 On Android, go to Settings > Location, and make sure “Location” is turned on.
 Also, tap “Location mode” and select the “High accuracy” option.